Introduction to Patterns of Power

 ● Contentious economic issues include ensuring that the economy works for everyone’s benefit.
 Taxation, public service delivery, and environmental challenges are addressed for example.

-● The most difficult moral issues are associated with trying to coexist peacefully in a pluralist society.
+● The most difficult moral issues are associated with trying to coexist peacefully in a culturally pluralist society.

 ● Some of the most intractable legal problems stem from the need for the law to respond to rapid social change.